Becoming a Travel Content Creator: An Honest Guide

 | 1M+ (Mega) | €30,000+ / month | Long-term partnerships, tourism boards, brand ambassador, plus premium campaigns (country marketing, TV spots), licensing and speaking engagements |

-For me personally, it approximately 5 years It took a while before I could truly make a comfortable living from content.
+For me personally, it took about five years before I could truly live comfortably off content.
 For the first two to three years, I worked as a freelance photographer on the side.
-This was financially necessary—but also psychologically important: no pressure to immediately make money with the content.
+This was financially necessary—but also psychologically important: no pressure to have to make money with the content immediately.

 Three things I wish I had done earlier:

-- Not a single barter deal. „"We'll give you a free night in exchange for three stories" sounds nice, but it costs you four hours of production worth €80.
+- „"We'll give you a free night in exchange for three stories" sounds nice, but it costs you four hours of production worth €80.
 Free hotel nights aren't a salary.
 From day one, only negotiate paid collaborations—otherwise, you'll cement your own "free" status in the market.

-- Media kit from day 1.
+- A media kit from day one.
 Don't wait for the first inquiry.
 A professional PDF with reach, engagement rate, demographics, and case studies shows brands: this is someone who's serious.

-- How to do invoices & contracts correctly.
-No handshake deal, no PayPal Friends payment.
-A proper invoice, order confirmation, and written usage rights.
+- Do invoices and contracts right.
+No handshake deals, no PayPal Friends payments.
+Proper invoices, order confirmations, and written usage rights.
 That's what separates hobby from business.

 Content Creator Salary: What do they really earn?